 Woohoo, Camp KDE is finally here!
 After a somewhat of a dizzying ride to find the building we eventually arrived…believe it or not there are something like 8 streets all called “Voigt Dr” on this campus.
 Who designed this place?
 Geez!
 Anyhow finally we found the meeting space and it’s extremely nice.
 All the high tech gadgetry you’d expect for a proper conference (check out Jos’s entry for some pictures).

 Today we got to listen to a whole bunch of great talks.
 Early on we got a nice intro to the conference from Jeff and an update on KDE’s growth in the past year.
 We had a great keynote from Phillip Bourne on open access to data.
 Especially interesting for me since I work in informatics…I might have to give his SciVee site a test spin next time I present a poster or something at a conference.
 Then we got down to KDE business for the afternoon.
-Everyone’s talk was really great, ...read more...
+Everyone’s talk ...read more...

 Today i recieved an Tweet from Lydia Pintscher.
 Lydia wrote, that the KDE Project needs help.

 What is to do?
 The goal is to find some simple data about KDE’s programs following by a template and putting them on the wiki.
 She tells us, that Screenshots also needed.
 The community wiki has more details.
 It doesn’t matter if you don’t know all the data for a certain program.
 Fill in as much as you know.
 If you have questions come to #kde-www on freenode or drop me an email at lydia at kde org.